chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 public void foo(List<Object> list) { }
 ```

-List\<Object> is completely different from List<?>

-Wildcard <?> without the keywords extends or super, simply means that any type of List can be assigned to the argument.
-Eg: List of \<Dog>, \<Integer>, \<JBButton>, \<Socket> whatever.
+Wildcard <?> simply means that any type of List can be assigned to the argument.
+Eg: List of \<Dog>, \<Integer>, \<JBButton> whatever.
 Also, as we are using the wildcard without the keyword super, means that you cannot ADD anything to the list referred to as List<?>.

 List\<Object> means that the method can take ONLY a List\<Object>.
 Not a List\<Dog> or a List\<Cat>.
 It does, however, mean that you can add to the list, since the compiler has already made certain that you're passing only a valid List\<Object> into the method.